Shaw Trust: Justice services

-Since January 2010, the NOMS European Social Fund Co-financing programme has been working with offenders across England.
+From January 2010, the NOMS European Social Fund co-financing programme worked with offenders across England.
 National Offender Management Service (NOMS) is an executive agency of the Ministry of Justice, which brings together the Probation Service and Prison Service.
 A key objective for NOMS is the reduction of re-offending.

-In 2015, the government announced the outcome of the latest NOMS tender opportunities to work with offenders.
-Shaw Trust formed an alliance with Crime Reduction Initiatives for a number of the tender opportunities and will work with offenders in the East of England, London, West Midlands, North East and the South West.
+In 2015, the government announced the outcome of NOMS tender opportunities to work with offenders.
+Shaw Trust formed an alliance with Crime Reduction Initiatives for a number of the tender opportunities and was to work with offenders in the East of England, London, West Midlands, North East and the South West.

 Mergers

 Careers Development Group

 The Careers Development Group was a workfare organisation and Work Programme provider in the United Kingdom.

 Pursuing a goal of providing a helping hand to needy and jobless people, Careers Development Group had been working for over three decades.
 According to their records, in 2011/12, the organization helped over 30,000 people into jobs.
 As well as their work programme, young people from South London had received support from the organization in job placement in social and charity enterprises.

 CDG group advocated: "A society in which everyone has the opportunity for employment, inclusion and independence".
 Hence, CDG not only provided jobs but also prepared people by imparting training for better placements.
 Their charity work included support for those with disabilities, health problems and lack of experience.

 In 2012, CDG merged with Shaw Trust.